TDCOSMO XV: Population Analysis of Lines of Sight of 25 Strong Galaxy-Galaxy Lenses with Extreme Value Statistics: Extreme-value statistics and applications in astronomy

 where

 This generalized distribution is broken down into three subtypes based on the value of $\xi.$ Type I (or "Gumbel") when $\xi$ = 0, type II (or "Fréchet") when $\xi > 0$, and type III (or "Weibull") when $\xi < 0$.\footnote{Throughout this work, we report values with the standard sign convention used here.
-The \texttt{scipy} implementation of the GEV distribution which we use for our computational work uses the the opposite convention.}
+The \texttt{scipy} implementation of the GEV distribution which we use for our computational work uses the opposite convention.}

 The Gumbel distribution typically arises when the underlying sample is normally or exponentially distributed.
 However for cases where the underlying distribution is bounded, the Fréchet and Weibull distributions are more appropriate.
-Because $\kappa_{\rm{ext}}$ cannot take on arbitrarily large negative numbers, and is the result of a number of different effects, it is reasonable to assume that our lines of sight would follow the Fréchet distribution if they follow extreme value statistics.
-For an example of this distribution and an application to our work, see Figure \ref{ms_gev_compare}
+For an example of this distribution and an application to our work, see Figure \ref{ms_gev_compare}.
+We do not restrict our GEV fits to any of these sub-distributions at any point within this work.
+The corresponds to allowing the shape parameter to take on both positive and negative values, or zero as dictated by the data.

-\subsection{Extreme-Value Statistics in Astronomy}
+\subsection{Extreme-value statistics in astronomy}

-While extreme-value statistics have found limited use in astronomy, previous work has been done showing applications in cosmic structure problems. \citet{gumbel_halo} showed analytically that the most massive halo in a given region of the universe should follow Gumbel statistics (that is, the resultant distribution should be a GEV distribution with $\xi = 0$). \cite{gumbel_counts} demonstrated that the number of galaxies within some physical distance of a given location on the sky also followed Gumbel statistics at a wide range of scales.
+While extreme-value statistics have found limited use in astronomy, previous work has been done showing applications in cosmic structure problems. \citet{gumbel_halo} showed analytically that the most massive halo in a given region of the Universe should follow Gumbel statistics (that is, the resultant distribution should be a GEV distribution with $\xi = 0$). \cite{gumbel_counts} demonstrated that the number of galaxies within some physical distance of a given location on the sky also followed Gumbel statistics at a wide range of scales.
 This second result is of particular interest, because it is nearly identical to some of the techniques discussed in section \ref{los_basics} of this work.
 The Gumbel distribution has additionally found use in areas such as modeling the weak lensing \citep{evs_kappa} and modeling anomalies in the Cosmic Microwave Background \citep{cmb_gumbel}.
 Crucially, all these analyses have implications about cosmic structure which would have a direct impact on the measured mass density in a given region of space.

-\subsection{Application to Millennium Simulation and Individual Lens Lines of Sight}
+\subsection{Application to Millennium simulation and individual lens lines of sight}